Autonomous Evaluation of LLMs for Truth Maintenance and Reasoning Tasks: Formal Framework

-\textbf{The Need for Truth Maintenance} The ability of an LLM to maintain truth across $\FTT{}$ for \FS{} such as first-order logic, etc., is foundational and underlies many aspects of the capabilities of LLMs surrounding reasoning, semantically accurate translation, etc. In fact, for programming, it has been shown that autoformalization can help with the reasoning abilities of LLMs since they frame reasoning as generation of \FS{} \citep{chen2021evaluating}.
+While syntactic differences across $\FTT$ operations may be acceptable, the ability of an LLM to maintain semantic content across $\FTT{}$ for \FS{} such as first-order logic, regular expressions, etc., is foundational and underlies many aspects of the capabilities of LLMs surrounding reasoning, semantically accurate translation, etc. For programming, it has been shown that autoformalization accuracy is indicative of the reasoning abilities of LLMs since they frame reasoning as generation of \FS{} \citep{chen2021evaluating}.
 Others \citep{DBLP:conf/nips/WuJLRSJS22} have made similar observations and have highlighted the need for benchmarks and metrics for assessing the truth maintenance capabilities of LLMs.
-In this paper, we further show through our empirical evaluation that truth maintenance on these types of \FS{} is indicative of performance on related tasks.
+In this paper, we further show through our empirical evaluation that an LLM's ability to preserve factual information or semantic truth across translations is indicative of its performance on related tasks.

+Intuitively, truth maintenance captures an LLM's ability to preserve truth across translation; operationally, it evaluates the ability of a system to be able to accurately invert its own translations.
+We say that an LLM maintains truth in translation iff $\FTT{}$ always leads to a $\varphi_n$ that is semantically equivalent to $\varphi_0$.
+Recall that $\equiv$ denotes the semantic equivalence operator in FL.
+Formally,